pinetree1/crispr-dav/Install-and-Run.md

 #### 3. Test run

 CRISPR-DAV includes two examples in Examples directory.
 The example1 uses a genome as reference, whereas example2 uses an amplicon sequence as reference.
+Example3 simpifies run preparation, as described above.
 The procedure to run the pipelines is similar in the examples.

         cd crispr-dav/Examples/example1